NAICS Codes for Government Programs & Compliance: How NAICS Is Used

 Standardized reporting and classification

-• Normalize industry labels across filings, vendor records, and reporting systems.
+• Normalize industry labels across filings, vendor records, and reporting systems

-• Support consistent segmentation for review, monitoring, and analytics.
+• Support consistent segmentation for review, monitoring, and analytics

-• Reduce ambiguity when comparing organizations across industries.
+• Reduce ambiguity when comparing organizations across industries

 Program administration and eligibility context

-• Use NAICS as an industry reference input for program rules and reporting workflows.
+• Use NAICS as an industry reference input for program rules and reporting workflows

-• Validate that a selected code matches the establishment’s actual operations.
+• Validate that a selected code matches the establishment’s actual operations

-• Document rationale to support audit-ready interpretation.
+• Document rationale to support a more audit-ready interpretation

-What NAICS does not do (important)
+What NAICS does not do

-Establishment-level precision (required for defensibility)
+Establishment-level precision is required for defensibility

 How to keep classification consistent and explainable